 From there, the hiring manager can narrow down their search and choose the best candidate for the job.

-The vast majority of companies use ATS software these days.
-This means you must format your resume correctly and include the right keywords,
+The vast majority of companies use ATS software these days—over 98% of Fortune 500 companies!
+This means you must format your resume correctly and include the right keywords.

 Our team at Jobscan has reverse-engineered dozens of applicant tracking systems, such as iCIMS, Lever, Taleo, and Greenhouse.
-And we’ve put all our expertise into our resume scanner.
+And we’ve put all our expertise into our resume scanner and resume builder.
 That’s why job seekers who use our scanner get up to three times as many job interviews.

 When to write a curriculum vitae (CV)